blueimp/JavaScript-Templates/README.md

 install the packages globally (by adding the **-g** flag to the install command).

-The **tmpl.js** executable accepts the paths to one or multiple template files as command line arguments and saves the generated JavaScript code to a file named **compiled_template.js** in the current working directory:
+The **tmpl.js** executable accepts the paths to one or multiple template files as command line arguments and saves the generated JavaScript code to **output.js** in the current working directory:

 ```sh
 tmpl.js templates/upload.html templates/download.html